sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 // .. paste the domain listing here ..

-// The resolution KB has a little more configurability/extensibility than the other two: var kb = new new SimpleResolutionKnowledgeBase(
+// The resolution KB has a little more configurability/extensibility than the other two: var kb = new ResolutionKnowledgeBase(new DelegateResolutionStrategy(
-    new SimpleClauseStore(),
+    new HashSetClauseStore(),
-    SimpleResolutionKnowledgeBase.Filters.None,
+    DelegateResolutionStrategy.Filters.None,
-    SimpleResolutionKnowledgeBase.PriorityComparisons.UnitPreference);
+    DelegateResolutionStrategy.PriorityComparisons.UnitPreference));

 kb.Tell(rules);
 var result = kb.Ask(IsCriminal(West)); // == true